hbowie/clubplanner/docs/user-guide.md

 I wrote the application for use by the [University of Michigan Club of Seattle][umseattle], after several years of involvement with this club and its board.

 Although this is an app that runs on a user's desktop, it is designed to store its data in a folder that can be easily shared with others through a service such as [Dropbox][].

+See the [Club Information Management](club-info-mgmt) document for background and context surrounding this application.

 ## Getting Started